aihimmel/LArSMC/README.md

 justin get-token
 ```

 Next, upload the build directory to the RCDS service so the executable can be accessed on the grid node.
+You may need to wait a few minutes for the files to be visible in CVMFS.
 ```
 INPUT_TAR_DIR=$($LARS/justin/rcds_prep.sh $BUILD)
+export INPUT_TAR_DIR
+ls $INPUT_TAR_DIR
 ```

 You can run a local test by doing the following:
 ```
 justin-test-jobscript --monte-carlo 1 \
-                      --jobscript lars_mc_test.jobscript \
+                      --jobscript lars_mc_onepergdml.jobscript \
                       --env INPUT_TAR_DIR="$INPUT_TAR_DIR" \
                       --scope usertests
 ```